 As any Civ player will tell you, there just simply isn't one way to win the game by any victory type.
 Instead, winning a Science Victory is about adapting to the world around you, with all its complexities of diplomacy, war, religion, and natural resources.

-There are, however, some defining principles which will generally hold true at all times:What Destiny 2's post-credits teaser means for the series' future Pyramid scheme.
+There are, however, some defining principles which will generally hold true at all times:Royal blood Gods, war, and the Queen Sacrifice.

 - When placing Districts, prioritise your Campuses above all others - aside from perhaps your Industrial Zone, which will help with constructing projects for the Space Race - and think about not only the Campus but positioning for Scientific Wonders, too.
 You'll want some land next to a Campus for Oxford University, for example, but you should also be keeping an eye out for mountain ranges and jungle tiles that you can use to your advantage, too.
 We've explained the surprisingly deep complexities of Distric placement in our dedicated guide to District placement, if you want more detail.